L3MON4D3/LuaSnip/DOC.md

   `{in,ex}clude`, only some of its snippets).

-While `load` will immediately load the snippets, `lazy_load` will defer loading until the snippets are actually needed (whenever a new buffer is created or the filetype is changed luasnip actually loads `lazy_load`ed snippets for the filetypes associated with this buffer.
+While `load` will immediately load the snippets, `lazy_load` will defer loading until the snippets are actually needed (whenever a new buffer is created, or the filetype is changed luasnip actually loads `lazy_load`ed snippets for the filetypes associated with this buffer.
 This association can be changed by customizing `load_ft_func` in `setup`: the option takes a function that, passed